marcpaterno/spack_retreat/revised_work.md

 **Disposition**

-1. Does this go away in the SCO model?
+1. Does this go away in the source code only model?
    We are not delivering built installations of software that the experiments can use for running useful grid jobs; each needs its own experiment stack for that.

 ### n_014: Development environment {#development}